phillipclapham/neuroweaver/README.md

 # The Living System: Dancing with Uncertainty and Fear

-Just as a garden thrives through the interplay of sun and rain, soil and seed, the Neuroweaver framework flourishes in the fertile ground of uncertainty and fear.
+Just as a garden thrives through the interplay of sun and rain, soil and seed, the Neuroweaver approach flourishes in the fertile ground of uncertainty and fear.
 Rather than trying to eliminate these elements, we actively seek them out as the most generative spaces for discovery and growth.

 ```mermaid
 graph TD